 This Taiwanese snack is making waves globally and we are more than thankful that they’ve landed here in Macau.
 Can you imagine eating a piece of fried chicken larger than your face?
 Well, that’s what Hot-Star is all about.
 Large, flattened chicken breasts are deep-fried until golden and seasoned to perfection.
 The exterior is crispy, while the chicken remains moist and tender.
 So addictive!

 Hot-Star Taiwanese Large Fried Chicken 6 Beco da Palha, Macau, +853 6345 1924, www.hotstar.com.tw

 Hing Yi Waffle

 Anyone who has lived in Macau long enough knows Hing Yi as “the waffle place.”
 It stays traditional and true to Macau and it’s always done right.
 The waffles made before your eyes are perfectly crispy yet warm and fluffy and then drizzled with copious amounts of condensed milk and peanut butter.
 It’s simply heaven.
 We also like their fun-to-eat egg waffles and the delicious banana waffle.
 There are two locations, both close to Senado Square.
 The very first location of Hing Yi Waffle still stands today and remains a popular stall at Patio das Flores Alley, while the other location is at Centro Comercial Teatro Capitol, once a cinema complex.
 The Capitol stand is now closed until the building renovations finish.

 Hing Yi Waffle Stall Patio das Flores Alley

 G/F, Centro Comercial Teatro Capitol, Rua de Pedro Nolasco da Silva, Avenida de Almeida Ribeiro, Macau

-This article was originally written by Nisa Reyta on July 17th 2017, updated by Leonor Sa on March 25th 2019.
+This article was originally written by Nisa Reyta in July 2017 and updated by Leonor Sá Machado in March 2019.